vedph/mqdq_mqutil/doc/import.md

 ### 2. Apparatus

-Importing apparatus requires that text have been parsed first, so that we have their JSON dumps available.
+Importing [apparatus](apparatus.md) requires that text have been parsed first, so that we have their JSON dumps available.

-TODO:

 ### 3. Thesauri